kunalchavan29/FoodUIKIT/README.md

 # FoodUIKIT
-Simple table view UI with different secions and cells for the Food App implemented in UIKit
+Simple table view UI with different sections and cells for the Food App implemented in UIKit